 Bottle crushers installed at the exhibition premises to create awareness and promote recycling

-According to a Plastindia report, the plastic consumption in India is growing at a steady rate of 9% and it has reached 20 million metric tonnes in 2020.
-Gilles Rochas, general manager, polymer marketing, Oman Oil and Orpic Group, commented that it took a long time for India to touch 10 million metric tonnes, but it had grown to 20 million metric tonnes in quick time.
+According to a Plastindia report, plastic consumption in India is growing at a steady rate of 9% and it has reached 20 million metric tonnes in 2020.
+Gilles Rochas, general manager, polymer marketing, Oman Oil and Orpic Group, commented that it took a long time for India to touch 10 million metric tonnes, but it had grown to 20 million metric tonnes in a quick time.